Projects

 Why it matters

-Brings model-backed economic decision support directly into LeadAfrik instead of leaving users with static articles alone.
+Brings model-backed economic decision support directly into LeadAfrik with transparent assumptions, sensitivity, and per-region tax schedules instead of leaving readers with static articles alone.

 Stack